Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 To serve apples to a baby just starting solids, first, peel the apple.
 Slice thinly and steam so it’s soft.

-If your baby has a pincer grasp, use a cheese grater on a raw apple.
+Use a cheese grater on a raw apple if your baby has a pincer grasp.
 You can keep the peel on.

 This goes for any hard fruits or veggies.
 The cheese grater makes small shreds that are a safe size.